rstew33/GoldBadgeChallenges/README2.txt

 Create a MenuRepository Class that has methods needed.
 Create a Test Class for your repository methods.
 (You don't need to test your constructors or objects, just your methods) Create a Program file that allows the cafe manager to add, delete, and see all items in the menu list.

+Built with: C#

+Usage: Application can be used to add, edit, or delete menu items in a console application.

+Contributing: Andrew Steward